February 16, 2026·Tutorial·5 min read

 MCP Tools: A Query Layer for AI Agents

-Fragment files are the source of truth.
+Fragment files and Cloud catalog data are the source of truth.
 MCP is how AI actually reads them.
-Fragments ships with 9 MCP tools:
+Fragments exposes 14 hosted MCP tools:

 ToolWhat it does

-fragments_tokensGives AI the real token map with semantic names and computed values.
+catalog/list_tokens, tokens/suggestGives AI the real token map and recommends tokens for specific CSS properties and values.

 Without MCP, AI guesses from training data.
 With MCP, it queries your design system on each decision.
 Huge difference.